…in Evansville, Indiana 1986!

 The place where they were booked to play was called Mesker, which is an outdoor amphitheater that holds around 8,500 screaming fans.

-You might not be able to tell from the pic, but you can get pretty close to the stage compared to most venues.
-Better yet, the bands have to load in their equipment to the left of the stage and to get there they have to drive in right at the front gates and then they have to proceed down a hill to get to stage left.
+You can get pretty close to the stage compared to most venues.
+Better yet, the bands have to load in their equipment to the left of the stage and to get there they have to drive in at the front gates and then they have to proceed down a huge hill to get to stage right.
 So the “plan” was to do some partying with my fellow Metalhead com padre’s and then head on over to the venue earlier in the day and catch them during their load-in and or sound check.

-METALLICA was pretty young in these days so I figured they would get bored rather quickly while having to stomach Ozzy’s road crew and having to wait for them to set up in the hot, hot July sun in the middle of the day.
-And there is nothing to do around that venue, so the way I looked at it was that we had them “trapped” if-you-will.
+METALLICA was pretty young so I figured they would get bored rather quickly while having to stomach Ozzy’s road crew and or having to wait for them to set up in the hot sun and very humid July weather in the middle of the day.
+And there is basically nothing to do around that venue, so the way I looked at it was that we had them “trapped” if-you-will.
+Haha.

 If you have a look at the ticket above you will see that show time was 8PM, so we thought they would start their set up between like 10am – 4pm probably.
 By the way, did you see how much the show cost us?
 Yes, that’s right only $14.50 in-advance for OZZY and METALLICA.
 Amazing how thing’s change!

-Knowing that it was starting to get late in the day, we decided to head on back home to get ready for the show and besides, we had to meet up with some other fellow Metalheads that were going with us for what (in our minds) was going to be the BEST damn show we’ve ever had the pleasure of seeing!
+Knowing that it was starting to get late in the day, we decided to head on back home to get ready for the show and besides, we had to meet up with some other fellow Metalheads that were going with us for what (in our minds) was going to be the BEST damn show we’d ever have the pleasure of seeing!

-So it’s finally time to head on out to the show, with expectations high and butterflies in our stomach (well at least mine) as the countdown to METALLICA‘s set was starting to “tick”.
-When we arrived the place was the usual madhouse with people hanging out in the parking lots, kid’s running across the main street and lines starting to form around the ticket booth/entrance, however I detected a weird aura that was in the air.
-I could not explain it, but something was up and not quite “right”.
+With expectations running high and butterflies in our stomach (well at least mine) the countdown to METALLICA‘s set was starting to “tick.”
+When we arrived the place was the usual madhouse with people hanging out in the parking lots, kid’s running across the main street and lines starting to form around the ticket booth/front entrance, however I detected a weird aura that was in the air.
+I could not explain it, but something was up and not quite “right.”